-Lights
+Lights & Smoke

-As you read on, you'll notice there are no instructions for replacing light bulbs in your diesel.
+As you read on, you'll notice there are no instructions for replacing light bulbs in your Mohawk.
 That's because there aren't any.
 We use specially designed and controlled LEDs to create realistic lighting effects that occur automatically.
 Again, NO PROGRAMMING!!
 Just come to a stop and watch as the headlight dims automatically in accordance with rule 17.
 Of course, as you pull away, the headlight returns to it's fully bright, yet warm, glow.
-We even included a light in the cab so the engineers can see to do their jobs!
+We even included a light in the cab so the engineer and fireman can see to do their jobs!